MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/files-images-offline-canvas-apps.md

    > [!div class="mx-imgBorder"]
    >![Maximum size for files and images.](media/offline-file-images-1.png "Maximum file and image size")

-## Turn on support for file/image column in Dataverse offline feature
+## Turn on support for file and image columns in Dataverse offline feature
 1. In [Power Apps studio](../maker/canvas-apps/power-apps-studio.md), in the left side panel, select **Apps**.

 1. Select your canvas app, and then select **Edit**.